-Vulval cancer is the 20th most common cancer among females in the UK, accounting for less than 1% of all new cases of cancer in female cases (2014).[1-4]
+Vulval cancer is not among the 20 most common cancers in females in the UK, accounting for less than 1% of all new cancer cases in females (2016-2018).In females and males combined, vulval cancer is not among the 20 most common cancers in the UK, accounting for less than 1% of all new cancer cases (2016-2018).[1-4]

-- Data were provided by the Welsh Cancer Intelligence and Surveillance Unit, Health Intelligence Division, Public Health Wales on request, June 2016.
-Similar data can be found here: http://www.wcisu.wales.nhs.uk.
+Data were published by the Welsh Cancer Intelligence and Surveillance Unit, Health Intelligence Division, Public Health Wales https://phw.nhs.wales/services-and-teams/welsh-cancer-intelligence-and-surveillance-unit-wcisu/cancer-incidence-in-wales-2002-2018/, March 2021.

 About this data